urgent-challenge/urgent2024/_pages/data.md

 2. A voice activity detection (VAD) algorithm<d-footnote><a href="https://github.com/urgent-challenge/urgent2024_challenge/blob/main/utils/filter_via_vad.py">https://github.com/urgent-challenge/urgent2024_challenge/blob/main/utils/filter_via_vad.py</a></d-footnote> is further used to detect “bad” speech samples that are actually non-speech or mostly silence, which will be removed from the data.
 3. Finally, the non-intrusive DNSMOS scores (OVRL, SIG, BAK)<d-cite key="DNSMOS-Reddy2022"/><d-footnote><a href="https://github.com/microsoft/DNS-Challenge/blob/master/DNSMOS/dnsmos_local.py">https://github.com/microsoft/DNS-Challenge/blob/master/DNSMOS/dnsmos_local.py</a></d-footnote> are calculated for each remaining speech sample.
 This allows us to filter out noisy and low-quality speech samples via thresholding each score<d-footnote><a href="https://github.com/urgent-challenge/urgent2024_challenge/blob/main/utils/filter_via_dnsmos.py">https://github.com/urgent-challenge/urgent2024_challenge/blob/main/utils/filter_via_dnsmos.py</a></d-footnote>.

-We finally curated a list of speech (~1300 hours) and noise (~250 hours) samples based on the above procedure, and they will be used for simulating the training and validation data in the challenge.
+We finally curated a list of speech sample (~1300 hours) and noise samples (~250 hours) based on the above procedure that will be used for simulating the training and validation data in the challenge.

 ### Simulation